+Selecting services and interventions of the right duration, intensity, and frequency to best accomplish these objectives; Assuring there is a goal/objective that is consistent with the service intent; and Assume the is a goarobjective that is consistent with the service intent, and Identifying qualified staff who are responsible and designated for the provision of services.
+A known or suspected mental illness or substance-related disorder; and Admission Criteria Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Admission Chicha 3.
+Individual meets DBHDD eliqibility.
+Continuing Stay ¥ / Criteria The individual's situation/functioning has changed in such a way that previous assessments are outdated.
 Discharge Criteria Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.
-Service Exclusions Assertive Community Treatment Required Components The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
-Clinical Operations The individual (and any other individual-identified natural supports) should actively participate in planning processes.
-The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
+J Service Exclusions Assertive Community Treatment Required The consider plan must include elements articulated in the Decumentation Cuideline chanter in this Drouider Manual Components The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
+1. The individual (and any other individual-identified natural supports) should actively participate in planning processes.
+2. The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
+Clinical Operations 3.
 Advanced Directive/Crisis Planning shall be directed by the individual served and their needs/wishes to the extent possible and clinically appropriate.
-Plans should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
-Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
-Additional Medicaid Requirements The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day.
-Documentation Requirements The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
+Plans Cililical Operations should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
+4. Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
+Additional Medicaid Requirements The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day. • Documentation 1.
+The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
+Requirements 2.
 Every record must contain an IRP in accordance with these Service Guidelines and with the DBHDD Requirements contained in this Provider Manual.